pkivolowitz/CSC4730-Fall-2023/projects/p5/README.md

 * You must use only the partner I assign you.

 * Only 1 person should hand in code.
 The code should clearly state who the partners are in a comment at the top of the main source file.

 * The non-code-submitting partner must submit a text file “partner.txt” that states who the partners are.

 * Failure to list partners correctly as described above removes 5 points from your grade.

+## Software Kills

+You hoped to increase the efficiency of a web server by writing a new allocator but you goofed.
+The web server provides access to drug records to a national drug store chain.
+As a result of your little mistake, it allows a pharmacist to dispense a new liver pill to grandma that conflicts with her kidney pill.
+Grandma dies a painful death just a week shy of her first granddaughter's wedding.
+They keep an empty space in the front row of the chapel.

 ## Grading

 The class will receive a rubric when grading is complete that describes errors and penalties.

 Both partners get the same grade without exception.